 North Pacific Development Fund

-The North Pacific Development Fund (NPDF) enables the New Zealand Embassy in Honolulu to support activities that contribute to economic development in the Federated States of Micronesia, the Republic of Palau and the Republic of the Marshall Islands.
+The North Pacific Development Fund (NPDF) enables the New Zealand Embassy in Honolulu to support activities that contribute to development in the Federated States of Micronesia, the Republic of the Marshall Islands, and Republic of Palau.

 NPDF is primarily aimed at supporting small-scale development projects or activities.
 Recipients will normally be non-government organisations and community groups engaged in development activities on a non-profit basis.
 The maximum grant for a single activity is NZ$75,000.